Global high-mix volume high-speed Shenzhen PCBA manufacturer

 (Except Chinese public holidays)

 We always see different people, even experts, use the words protoboard and breadboard interchangeably, and it's just difficult at times to ascertain which board has been referenced in the context of the discussion.
-Meanwhile, It's general knowledge that some prototyping boards are solderless while the rest are solderable.
+Meanwhile, it’s general knowledge that some prototyping boards are solderless while the rest are solderable.
 Hence, throughout this article, we'll refer to the solderable board as a protoboard and the solderless board as a breadboard.

 By the end of this article, you will know for sure what board is best for prototyping at any stage of your project.